 Limit motion to 30 seconds total

 If your ad includes both animation and video, the total duration of all motion should be no more than 30 seconds.
 For example, if the ad has 10 seconds of animation followed by a video that plays automatically, the video must stop after 20 seconds.

 Give the viewer control of audio and video

 After up to 30 seconds of autoplay, all video and audio should be started by the viewer using video controls (play/pause, stop, mute/unmute, and replay).

 - Always add video controls such as play, pause, mute, and replay.

 - When the video completes, show the replay button, but hide the rest of the video controls.

-Video sound should only be turned on by the viewer
+Video sound should be muted until the viewer turns it on

 - Most sites forbid autoplay video with sound.